 Welcome to the Department of Psychology

 Psychology is the study of how the mind – instantiated in the brain – enables organisms to navigate a highly complex social environment.
 In the case of humans, it examines the nature of the cognitive, emotional, and motivational processes that allow them to anticipate and react to the opportunities afforded by the world in which they live -- a world of social structures, other minds, cultural influences, and normative pressures.
 Major areas of psychology further investigate how these mental processes develop and change across the lifespan, as well as the physiology that give rise to them.
+In our department this manifests itself in the study of the nature of memory, consciousness, self regulation, prejudice, conformity, morality, language, identity, reasoning, stress and coping, perspective taking, categorization, and emotional development.

 To investigate these issues, the field of psychology ranges from the study of neuro-chemical activity in the brain, to the study of perceptual systems, attention, language, memory, learning, individual identity, goal pursuit, attitudes, and decision making, to cultural influences and group memberships that give rise to conformity with norms, prejudice, morality, relationships, shared meaning, and prosocial behavior.